FOR15 Environmental Economics and Markets

 This course in environmental economics if focused on the needs of the firm.
 It includes how economic tools can be used to assess environmental priorities, and in consequence how the firm can navigate these and is affected.
 It also places in context how the firm's markets are affected by environmental problems and environmental policies, directly and indirectly.

 This course uses techniques from economics to analyse environmental policy questions.
 A more advanced course more specialized towards international problems is given at the master level (ENE423 Economics of the Environment and Climate).

-Upon successful completion, the student has
+Upon successful completion, the students understand

-Upon successful completion, the student
+Upon successful completion, the students